-A jungle may seem to be similar to a rainforest, but in actuality there’s a distinct difference.
+A jungle may seem to be similar to a rainforest, but in actuality, there’s a distinct difference.
 If you’re thinking of towering trees draped with vines, that would be a rainforest.
 The canopy of a rainforest blocks out light, resulting in fewer ground plants and thus rainforests are easier to travel through.
 A jungle, on the other hand, can exist on the fringes of a rainforest, but the thick undergrowth requires more light.
 Jungles will often be found where rainforest has been opened up through natural disturbances, like a fire, hurricane, or river.
 Mangroves thrive where tropical rivers meet the ocean saltwater, creating a submerged forest of roots and waterways.

-Experience a Costa Rica Jungle Day Tour.
+Costa Rica Jungle Day Tours:

-Corcovado National Park Tour
+Corcovado National Park Tour, Osa Peninsula

-Corcovado National Park is the largest lowland rainforest in Central America, and the most remote rainforest in Costa Rica.
-The park covers nearly half of the entire Osa Peninsula, and is home to exotic species such as scarlet macaws, all 4 Costa Rican monkey species, and the endangered jaguar.
+Corcovado National Park is the largest lowland rainforest in Central America and the most remote rainforest in Costa Rica.
+The park covers nearly half of the entire Osa Peninsula and is home to exotic species such as scarlet macaws, all 4 Costa Rican monkey species, and the endangered jaguar.
 Nearly every jungle lodge in and around Drake Bay and Puerto Jimenez can book a guided day tour to Corcovado.
 Hike along the shoreline or right into the jungle to explore the most remote tropical forest in the country.

-Damas Island Estuary Kayak or Boat Tour
+Damas Island Estuary Kayak or Boat Tour, Manuel Antonio

-Tamarindo Estuary Kayaking Tour
+Tamarindo Estuary Kayaking Tour, Guanacaste

-Overnight in a Costa Rica Jungle Lodge.
+Costa Rica Jungle Overnights:

 Related: Osa Peninsula Jungle Lodges